charJe/GreenChoice/README.md

 # GreenChoice
-Uses OCR to scan ingredient lists and warns the user if there are bad ingredients.
+Uses OCR to scan ingredient lists and informs the user of the food's environmental impact by considering factors such as water usage.